zypchn/cnn-experiments/README.md

 **1)** Basic CNN with 3 Convolutional Layers, 2 Max Pooling Layers and 1 Fully Connected Layer **2)** Same as the 1st architecture, but with some additional layers like dropout, batch_norm, etc.
 **3)** Pretrained EfficientNet_B0
-**4)** Feature extraction was done using CNN, the features were then fed into a Support Vector Machine model.
+**4)** Feature extraction was done using the 2nd model, the features were then fed into a Linear Regression model.

 For implementation, I used the following libraries:
 - **numpy:** 1.26.4